marmelab/react-admin/docs/Theming.md

 );
 ```

-**Tip**: You can generate the menu items for each of the resourc emages by reading the Resource configurations from the Redux store:
+**Tip**: You can generate the menu items for each of the resources by reading the Resource configurations from the Redux store:

 ```jsx
 // in src/Menu.js